Ofada rice: Etymology

 Ofada rice is named after the town Ofada, where its cultivation first occurred.
 Ofada is a town located in Ogun state.

 Preparation

-Ofada rice is traditionally served in an uma leaf (Thaumatococcus daniellii), with a sauce of atarodo (spicy) and tatase (sweet) pepper, onion, locust beans, palm oil, and meat.
+Ofada rice is traditionally served in an uma leaf, with a sauce of atarodo (spicy) and tatase (sweet) pepper, onion, locust beans, palm oil, and meat.
 It is a festive meal rather than an everyday type of food for most Nigerians but it is an everyday street food for the towns of Ikenne and Ilisan in Ogun state.
 It is also often served along with a vegetable stew that may contain locust beans as an ingredient.
 It is often served with ayamase stew or obe-ata-iru, both specially prepared for ofada rice consumption.

 Ofada stew

 Ofada stew is a local dish which originated from the southern part of Nigeria.
 Ofada stew is otherwise known as ata dindin.

 Ingredients for making ofada stew are unripe habanero peppers (atarodo), unripe tatashe peppers or green bell peppers, locust bean seasoning (iru or ogiri), red palm oil, onions, crayfish, assorted meat and fish, beef, shaki (cow tripe), dry fish, and stock fish.